NVIDIA/cuda-python/docs_src/source/module/cuda.rst

         On devices where the L1 cache and shared memory use the same hardware resources, this sets the shared memory carveout preference, in percent of the total shared memory.
 Refer to :py:obj:`~.CU_DEVICE_ATTRIBUTE_MAX_SHARED_MEMORY_PER_MULTIPROCESSOR`.
 This is only a hint, and the driver can choose a different ratio if required to execute the function.
 See :py:obj:`~.cuFuncSetAttribute`

+    .. autoattribute:: cuda.cuda.CUfunction_attribute.CU_FUNC_ATTRIBUTE_CLUSTER_SIZE_MUST_BE_SET

+        If this attribute is set, the kernel must launch with a valid cluster size specified.
+See :py:obj:`~.cuFuncSetAttribute`

+    .. autoattribute:: cuda.cuda.CUfunction_attribute.CU_FUNC_ATTRIBUTE_REQUIRED_CLUSTER_WIDTH

+        The required cluster width in blocks.
+The values must either all be 0 or all be positive.
+The validity of the cluster dimensions is otherwise checked at launch time.

+        If the value is set during compile time, it cannot be set at runtime.
+Setting it at runtime will return CUDA_ERROR_NOT_PERMITTED.
+See :py:obj:`~.cuFuncSetAttribute`

+    .. autoattribute:: cuda.cuda.CUfunction_attribute.CU_FUNC_ATTRIBUTE_REQUIRED_CLUSTER_HEIGHT

+        The required cluster height in blocks.
+The values must either all be 0 or all be positive.
+The validity of the cluster dimensions is otherwise checked at launch time.

+        If the value is set during compile time, it cannot be set at runtime.
+Setting it at runtime should return CUDA_ERROR_NOT_PERMITTED.
+See :py:obj:`~.cuFuncSetAttribute`

+    .. autoattribute:: cuda.cuda.CUfunction_attribute.CU_FUNC_ATTRIBUTE_REQUIRED_CLUSTER_DEPTH

+        The required cluster depth in blocks.
+The values must either all be 0 or all be positive.
+The validity of the cluster dimensions is otherwise checked at launch time.

+        If the value is set during compile time, it cannot be set at runtime.
+Setting it at runtime should return CUDA_ERROR_NOT_PERMITTED.
+See :py:obj:`~.cuFuncSetAttribute`

+    .. autoattribute:: cuda.cuda.CUfunction_attribute.CU_FUNC_ATTRIBUTE_NON_PORTABLE_CLUSTER_SIZE_ALLOWED

+        Whether the function can be launched with non-portable cluster size.
+1 is allowed, 0 is disallowed.
+A non-portable cluster size may only function on the specific SKUs the program is tested on.
+The launch might fail if the program is run on a different hardware platform.

+        CUDA API provides cudaOccupancyMaxActiveClusters to assist with checking whether the desired size can be launched on the current device.

+        Portable Cluster Size

+        A portable cluster size is guaranteed to be functional on all compute capabilities higher than the target compute capability.
+The portable cluster size for sm_90 is 8 blocks per cluster.
+This value may increase for future compute capabilities.

+        The specific hardware unit may support higher cluster sizes that’s not guaranteed to be portable.
+See :py:obj:`~.cuFuncSetAttribute`

+    .. autoattribute:: cuda.cuda.CUfunction_attribute.CU_FUNC_ATTRIBUTE_CLUSTER_SCHEDULING_POLICY_PREFERENCE

+        The block scheduling policy of a function.
+The value type is CUclusterSchedulingPolicy / cudaClusterSchedulingPolicy.
+See :py:obj:`~.cuFuncSetAttribute`

     .. autoattribute:: cuda.cuda.CUfunction_attribute.CU_FUNC_ATTRIBUTE_MAX